 Evidence-based treatment is available

 CGT therapists are like Sherpa guides for grief.
 They know the terrain of loss and how to explain acute, integrated and complicated grief.
 They are able to see obstacles to adaptation, to design pathways for moving forward and to offer some new tools and resources.
 CGT therapists are good listeners and supportive companions.
-They respect and honor each individual’s unique grief process and contribute to that process only when necessary.

 - Promoting access to natural adaptive processes by recognizing and addressing grief complications that are obstacles to adaptation